yu-pei/parsec-wiki/PaRSEC Trace Tables via Python.md

 ## PaRSEC Trace Tables Structure ##

 The PaRSEC Trace Tables Python class is a relatively simple container object for multiple pandas DataFrames (or tables) and multiple pandas Series (or dictionaries).
-You can think of the DataFrame as a 2-D matrix, with the columns specifying the different data types and their names/labels, and the rows being the data themselves - one row per collection of data elements that make a complete set.
+You can think of the DataFrame as a 2-D matrix, with the columns specifying the different data types and their names/labels, and the rows being the data themselves - one row per set of related data elements (e.g., a single trace event, or the information about a single thread).
 The current table and dictionary types can be easily referenced from the **parsec_trace_tables.py** Python module file, but the table names as of this writing are:

 * events
 * nodes